 Avalanche Training - AIARE 1 Overview

 On average 37 people are killed each year by avalanches in the United States alone.
 Almost all of these avalanches are started by the people caught in them.
-Some basic level or training and knowledge can dramatically increase your margin of safety while traveling in the backcountry.
+Some basic level of training and knowledge can dramatically increase your margin of safety while traveling in the backcountry.

-In this three-day course, we will teach students what to look for in the snow pack, how to test stability, how to read terrain and avoid danger zones, and how to rescue themselves and partners if caught in an avalanche.
+backcountry skiing, splitboarding, ski mountaineering, snowshoing, or virtually any activity in the winter mountains, we will teach students what to look for in the snow pack, how to test stability, how to read terrain and avoid danger zones, and how to rescue themselves and partners if caught in an avalanche.

 If you are unable to make any of the scheduled course dates, or are interested in any variation of the AIARE Avalanche program, please contact us.

 Describe a framework for decision making and risk management in avalanche terrain.

 Focus less on providing "answers" and more on identifying the right questions.